Pele logo

 We use trusted service providers under contracts that require appropriate security.
 We do not sell personal information.

-Some providers may process data outside Israel (including the United States and the European Union).
+Some providers may process data in the United States, the European Union, or other countries.
 Where required, we rely on adequacy decisions (including transfers to the EU), contractual safeguards, or your informed consent.

-Main processors include Supabase (database, authentication, and storage), Vercel (hosting), and—when you use the contact form—Resend (email delivery).
+Main processors include Supabase (database, authentication, and storage), Vercel (hosting), Google Analytics (aggregated website usage statistics on pele-reading.com, marketing site only, used only after you opt in to analytics cookies), Amplitude Inc. (product analytics on the reading app at read.pele-reading.com, including optional session replay, only after you opt in to analytics cookies), and—when you use the contact form—Resend (email delivery).
 Browser vendors may process speech locally during reading practice under their own terms.

 6. Security, your rights, and children

-We apply access controls, encryption in transit, and organisational measures appropriate to the sensitivity of children's learning and voice-related data (medium security level under the 2017 regulations, given sensitive data about minors).
+We apply access controls, encryption in transit, and organisational measures appropriate to the sensitivity of children's learning and voice-related data.

-Under the Privacy Protection Law you may: request access to your personal data (Section 13), request correction or deletion of inaccurate or outdated data (Section 14), request removal from a direct-mailing database (Section 17F), and withdraw consent (Amendment 13).
-Submit requests via the contact form or in-app feedback.
-We will respond within 30 days in Hebrew or English, as you prefer, subject to legal exceptions.
+Depending on where you live, you may have the right to request access to your personal data, request correction or deletion of inaccurate or outdated data, opt out of certain marketing uses, and withdraw consent where processing is consent-based.
+Submit requests via dev@pele-reading.com, the contact form, or in-app feedback.
+We will respond within 30 days in English, subject to legal exceptions.

-If a data breach poses a risk to your rights, we will notify the Privacy Protection Authority within 72 hours of discovery where required under Amendment 13, and notify affected individuals without undue delay where the breach poses a high risk.
+If a data breach poses a risk to your rights, we will notify relevant regulators and affected individuals as required by applicable law, without undue delay where the breach poses a high risk.

 Children and teens: the service is for minors under parental or guardian supervision.
 We do not use children's data for behavioural advertising or cross-site tracking.
 Ed-tech processing of minors' data receives heightened scrutiny; we minimise collection and rely on parental consent.